Max Property Group (MPG) Achieves Market Capitalization of $2.93 Million

-Max Property Group (MPG) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on April 7th.
-Max Property Group has a total market capitalization of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last 24 hours.
-One Max Property Group coin can now be bought for $0.0109 or 0.00000023 BTC on popular cryptocurrency exchanges.
-During the last week, Max Property Group has traded flat against the US dollar.
+Max Property Group (MPG) traded flat against the dollar during the 1-day period ending at 7:00 AM Eastern on April 10th.
+Over the last week, Max Property Group has traded flat against the dollar.
+One Max Property Group coin can now be purchased for approximately $0.0109 or 0.00000023 BTC on popular exchanges.
+Max Property Group has a market cap of $2.93 million and $1,377.00 worth of Max Property Group was traded on exchanges in the last day.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.